 On Set Supervision; in person or remotely.

 For an additional fee Shian can supervise your shoot in person or remotely.
-We can communicate via any video webchat service, or just on the phone.
-You can shoot a brief 3-10 second clip of your shot, have your DIT pull the RAW clip and send to me via U-send it or dropbox or any cloud service, I can download it plug it into Resolve along with your custom LUT, make any adjustments needed to camera settings, and or LUT and send back.
+You can communicate with her via any video webchat service, or just on the phone.
+You can shoot a brief 3-10 second clip of your shot, have your DIT pull the RAW clip and send to her via U-send it or dropbox or any cloud service.
+She can download it plug it into Resolve along with your custom LUT, make any adjustments needed to camera settings, and or LUT and send back.
 This fee is negotiated on a per project basis, and is dependent on availability.

 ColorGhear Subscribers receive a 25% discount on all Spectrum products and services.